valeIT/valeIT.github.io/_posts/2019-12-04-bitrise-ios.md

 Most of the shared setup is explained in the "Website Section", the platform specific sections will mostly cover the workflow section.

+What follows are the steps to build a specific application, what you may need will be slightly different.
+You may need to add or remove one or multiple steps, but this provides a good starting point.

 ### iOS Application Setup

+- Activate SSH key
+This will enable SSH access to be able to clone the repository.
+- Git clone repository
+Clones the remote repository to Bitrise.
+- Bitrise cache pull
+If there is something in the cache this will speed up the build process.
+- Certificate and profile installer
+Sets up the certificates and provisioning profile that we uploaded to be used in the build process.
+- Cocoapods install
+Downloads and installs the dependecies required by the application.
+- Run script
+For this project we are using swiftgen to generate swift code to securely access resources and colors at runtime.
+You can use this step to run any custom script or remove it entirely.

+Be mindful that the filesystem on the VM is different so if you want to access the project directory you'd need to access /Users/vagrant/git/ instead.
+- Xcode archive and export
+Builds the application.
+- Deploy to bitrise.io
+Makes the generated application available to download directly from Bitrise web interface.
+- Cache push
+Updates the build cache to speed up subsequent builds.

 ### Android Application Setup

+- Activate SSH key
+- Git clone repository
+- Bitrise cache pull
+- run script
+- install missing android sdk
+- android unit test
+- Deploy to bitrise.io
+- cache push

 ## Conclusion